Pages about Cuban Ethnomusicology

 The claves are a musical instrument of Cuban origin and are classified as a member of percussion family.
 The instrument is comprised of two separate wooden sticks that are cylindrical in shape.
 To play the i...

-The Cuban laud is a 12 string instrument originally from the Arabic ood, although it is much changed since than and bears little resemblance today.
+The Cuban laud is a 12 string instrument originally from the Arabic ood, although it is much changed since then and bears little resemblance today.

 The main use of the instrument historically was playing punto guajiro music which was traditionally p...